Turquia flag Turquia: Visió econòmica i política

 Main Sectors of Industry

-The agricultural sector constitutes 6.5% of Turkey’s GDP.
-Despite employing 17% of the active population, the sector continues to suffer from low productivity due to reliance on small farms.
-Approximately 11% of Turkey’s territory is used as agricultural land.
-Wheat is the country’s main crop, though Turkey is the world’s third-largest exporter of tobacco and the largest producer of hazelnuts (nearly 70% of global production).
-Turkey continues to be a net exporter of agricultural products, but livestock imports are growing exponentially to compensate for the shrinking animal breeding sector.
+The agricultural sector constitutes 6.2% of Türkiye’s GDP.
+Despite employing 15% of the active population, the sector continues to suffer from low productivity due to reliance on small farms.
+Approximately 11% of Türkiye’s territory is used as agricultural land.
+Wheat is the country’s main crop, though Türkiye is the world’s third-largest exporter of tobacco and the largest producer of hazelnuts (nearly 70% of global production).
+Türkiye continues to be a net exporter of agricultural products, but livestock imports are growing exponentially to compensate for the shrinking animal breeding sector.
 Mineral resources are abundant but under-exploited.
-According to the latest estimates from Turkstat, in 2023 cereals production increased by 7.4% when compared with the previous year (to 41.5 million tonnes), same as for that of wheat (+10.4% - 21.8 million tonnes), barley (+5.9% - 9 million tonnes), and fruits, beverage and spices crops (+2.2% - 27.4 million tonnes).
+According to the latest estimates from Turkstat, in 2024, the production of cereals and other field crops (excluding fodder crops) dropped by 5.0%, while vegetables rose by 5.6%, and fruits, beverages, and spices increased by 2.1% compared to the previous year.
+Production quantities for 2024 were approximately 75.5 million tonnes for cereals and other crops, 33.6 million tonnes for vegetables, and 28 million tonnes for fruits, beverages, and spices.

-The secondary sector accounts for 31.3% of GDP and employs 27% of the workforce.
-Manufacturing is the main industrial activity of the country, accounting for 22% of GDP (World Bank).
+The secondary sector accounts for 28.4% of GDP and employs 278% of the workforce.
+Manufacturing is the main industrial activity of the country, accounting for 20% of GDP (World Bank).
 Car manufacturing and textile spearhead the Turkish industry, and other important segments are food products, basic metals and fabricated metal products, plastic products, chemicals, and electrical equipment.
-Turkey is the fifth-largest textile exporter in the world.
-The iron and steel sector in Turkey is of great importance for the general performance of the manufacturing industry due to its increasing production capacity, export potential and the inputs it provides to other sectors.
-In 2022, the value of manufacturing exports in Turkey reached an all-time high of USD 185.9 billion, accounting for 73.1% of total exports.
+Türkiye is among the largest textile exporters in the world.
+The iron and steel sector in Türkiye is of great importance for the general performance of the manufacturing industry due to its increasing production capacity, export potential and the inputs it provides to other sectors.
+Industrial production grew 7% year-on-year in December and rose 5% month-on-month, according to official data.
+This was the strongest expansion since February last year when output surged by over 11%.

-The services sector grew rapidly in the early 2000s, peaking at above 57% of GDP in 2009 but has fallen since to account for 51.7% of GDP in 2022, while employing 56% of the country’s workforce (World Bank, latest data available).
-Tourism represents around 7% of GDP and is a major source of foreign currency for the nation.
-Although the sector was severely affected during the COVID-19 pandemic, it recovered in 2022, when 45 million foreign visitors visited the country, which recorded its highest tourism revenue in history, at USD 46.3 billion (data Invest Turkey).
-As per the Turkish banking sector, it is comprised of 53 banks: 34 deposit banks (of which three are state-owned), 13 development and investment banks, and 6 participation banks (European Banking Federation).
+The services sector accounts for 54.1% of GDP, employing 58% of the country’s workforce (World Bank, latest data available).
+Tourism represents around 12% of GDP as well as 10.2% of employment and is a major source of foreign currency for the nation.
+Tourism revenue in Türkiye rose by 8.3% in 2024, reaching a record USD 61.1 billion, according to data from Turkstat.
+As per the Turkish banking sector, it is comprised of 34 deposit banks (of which three are state-owned), 20 development and investment banks, 3 state-owned deposit banks, 9 private deposit banks, and 9 participation banks (European Banking Federation).

 Breakdown of Economic Activity By Sector Agriculture Industry Services